riddler/uxid-ex/README.md

 # The amount of randomness can be decreased for smaller cardinality resources
 # T-Shirt sizes can be used (xs, s, m, l, xl) or (xsmall, small, medium, large, xlarge)
 UXID.generate! prefix: "cus", size: :small # "cus_01EQRH884AQYY1"

+# Lowercase can be used for easier manual entry and searching
+UXID.generate! case: :lower # "01jsvh4vk3e4bgx19wv8yg8r0z"
 ```

 ### Ecto